About The UPA-A

 CHAMPION, REGULATE, and GROW the sport of pickleball all around the world.

-UPA-A believes pickleball has all the qualities to bring communities together, teach new skills, and allow everyone to participate in a more active lifestyle.
-Pickleball truly has something for everybody, from beginners having some fun, all the way to the highest levels with professional leagues, Olympic aspirations, and everything in between.
+UPA-A believes pickleball has all the qualities to bring communities together, help participants learn new skills, and allow everyone to engage in a more active lifestyle.
+Pickleball truly has something for everybody, whether you are a beginner just having some fun, or an aspiring pro with Olympic aspirations, pickleball has a place for everyone.

 UPA-A is committed to the development and growth of the sport by funding and partnering with organizations all over the world to provide the necessary guidance, support, and regulations for pickleball to be a competitive, fun, and inclusive sport.

 The UPA-A has established our own guidelines and identified best in class partners to apply UPA-A standards to equipment, tournaments, tournament directors, teaching professionals, and referees.
-UPA-A has partnered with best in class companies to also provide tournament management software, rating systems, and provide guidance for building courts, facilities, leagues, and communities.
+UPA-A has vetted and partnered with approved organizations to also provide tournament management software, rating systems, and provide guidance for building courts, facilities, leagues, and communities.

 In the collaborative spirit of the game, UPA-A is always open to partnerships and collaborations that will help grow pickleball.